gogopro-dev/MazeRunnerGame/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## Game mechanics

+- The player has to find the key and bring it to the exit of the labyrinth, on his way he fights with monsters and collects items to power up.

+## Controls

+- `WASD` - movement
+- `SHIFT` - sprint
+- `Q` - use active Item
+- `SPACE` - buy items from the shop
+- `ENTER` - attack
+- `ESC` - pause

+# LORE
+Being a hatchet man for Italian mafia isn't the most pleasant job, nevertheless, it pays your bills (and not just them) and you earn extra for staying loyal.
+However, even the hardest workers can fall from grace.
+Don Blues V Acello, his most frequent employer, was quite surprised at the productivity of his freelance worker.
+However, attempts to lure our hero into the mafia were unsuccessful: too much responsibility and not everyone would like to get a tight collar around his neck.
+Soon our hero gained fame, he assassinated many people under the leadership of Mr. Acello; and with every body his skills evolved.
+With each completed order, and latter refusal to join Don's mafia, the boss developed a previously unknown feeling - anxiety.
+What would happen, if his competitors would have found out that his most successful assassin was off-leash.
+It was decided: during a mission to kill Don's long-time partner (Robin Banks that is), it was our merc's death.
+A well-hidden trapdoor by the mansion's entrance, right at stone floor determined our killer's fate.
+There was a desolate, abandoned dungeon underneath, and many men have gone missing there.
+There is a belief that there are mysterious forces sealed down there and no one dares no more to go down there.

 # CLASS HIERARCHY